ProjectLibertyLabs/gateway/docs/src/README.md

 ## Basic Architecture

-Gateway provides easy way to interact with Frequency without requiring any direct chain interactions.
+Gateway provides a simple API to interact with the Frequency social layers of identity, graph, content, and more.

 ![Gateway Application Layer Diagram](./gateway_arch-Layer.drawio.png)